The QUT Design Lab was founded in 2016 to employ bold, fresh, and rigorous design-led research.

-- Design and Technologies of Tomorrow;
+- Design Robotics and Digital Fabrication

-- Design for Health and Wellbeing.
+- Design for Health

 Our research is theoretically grounded, strongly applied in practice, and transdisciplinary.
 We welcome industry, government and community organisations interested in collaborating with us to get in touch with us.
 We also welcome inquiries from prospective applicants interested in studying with us for an MPhil and PhD degree.